torognes/vsearch/man/commands/vsearch-fastq_stats.1.md

 Observed read lengths are sorted in decreasing order.
 The largest length value is marked with '>='.

-1. L: read length.
+1. L: read length
-2. N: number of reads.
+2. N: number of reads
-3. Pct: fraction of reads with this length.
+3. Pct: fraction of reads with this length
-4. AccPct: fraction of reads with this length or longer.
+4. AccPct: fraction of reads with this length or longer

 ```text
 Read length distribution